quangtt-rks/murakami/README.md

 ## Update

-If you have already installed the theme, you can update it executing `sh update`.
+If you have already installed the theme, you can update it executing `sh update.sh`.

 ## Demo